gscdit/BP-assets-archive/README.md

-# Better Pledge 🤤 + 🍜 = 😃
+# Better Pledge
-A web platform to connect Donors and Beneficiaries for food distribution
+A web platform to connect Donors and Beneficiaries for food distribution.
+An implementation of simple formula 🤤 + 🍜 = 😃

 ## Instructions To Contribute
 All the feature request, bugs, and all sorts of task will be posted as an issue on the [issues page](https://github.com/gscdit/Better-Pledge/issues).
 Issues might or might not be assigned to people while creation.
 If a issue haven't already been assigned to someone, feel free to start working on it, only after commenting on the issue and getting it assigned to you.